laneboysrc/rc-light-controller/doc/firmware-architecture.md

 - **LIGHT_MODE_MASK=**0x0f

-    This bitmask defines how many lights there are that should be switched on with a single click of the AUX (CH3) channel.
+    This bitmask defines how many lights there are that should be switched on with a single click of the AUX/CH3 channel.
 Each time AUX is activated, more lights are turned on.
 If you have 2 lights (main beam and high beam for example), then you would specify **0x03** (0011 binary), if you have parking, main beam, high beam and fog lights you would specify **0x0f** (1111 binary), and so on.
+    The mask defines basically the maximum value the *light_mode* variable (see above) will receive.

 - **CH3_MOMENTARY**

-    Define this name if your transmitter's AUX channel returns to the initial position when the AUX channel button is released (Futaba 4PL for example) If this name is not defined then the software assumes that every AUX channel activation toggles the AUX servo position (HobbyKing HK310, FlySky GT3B).
+    Define this name if your transmitters AUX channel returns to the initial position when the AUX channel button is released (Futaba 4PL for example).

+    If this name is not defined then the software assumes that every AUX channel activation toggles the AUX servo position (HobbyKing HK310, FlySky GT3B).